merimas01/BeautySalon/README.md

 eBeautySalon is a project for my University.
 It consists of a desktop and a mobile application.
 <br>
 <br>
-Desktop application is for administrator and employees.
+The desktop application is for administrators and employees.
 The project provides authorisation and authentification so that not everybody can use it and have an access to the unauthorised parts.
-In desktop app administrator evaluates services, news, reviews, employees, users, reservations and its profile.
-Employees evaluate parts they are in charge of.
+In the desktop app the administrator evaluates services, news, reviews, employees, users, reservations and his profile, whereas employees evaluate parts they are in charge of.
 <br>
 <br>
-Mobile application is for end-users.
-They can browse news (add a comment about it and press a like button), browse services (they can filter them and create a review), create reservations and make a payment, edit own profile and see their activity.
+The mobile application is for end-users.
+They can browse news (add a comment about it and press the like button), browse services (they can filter them and create a review), create reservations and make a payment, edit own profile and see their activity.
 <br>
 <br>
 The project was made using ASP .NET Core, Flutter and SQL Server.